paper-leaf/alton/README.md

 # README #

 ##What is Alton?##
-Alton is a scrolling plugin that utilizes custom vertical scrolling effects in order to present and navigate through web content in a unique manner.
+Alton is a JavaScript-powered scrolling plugin that utilizes custom vertical scrolling effects in order to present and navigate through web content in a unique manner.
 It utilizes the whole scrolljacking idea, but greatly improves upon the often-poorly-implemented scrolljacking experiences you might be used to.

 ## What makes Alton unique? ##
 Good question.
 Here's why Alton rules: